 Ledger costs around $149, and is compact and fully functional.
 It’s a great alternative for Trezor, and these two hardware devices have been dominating the market of secure and reliable offline Bitcoin wallets.

 You now know about two of the most popular cryptocurrency wallet types, their strengths, and their weaknesses.
 So… What is the safest Bitcoin wallet out there?

-This doesn’t mean that the other wallets are unsafe or not trustworthy - it’s just that Ledger and Coinbase have almost completely dominated the market AND they have very strong and sustainable foundations for the claims about their safety.
+This doesn’t mean that the other wallets are unsafe or not trustworthy - it’s just that Ledger and Trezor have almost completely dominated the market AND they have very strong and sustainable foundations for the claims about their safety.